The Legend of Alon D'ar

-The Legend of Alon D'ar is an action role-playing game developed by Stormfront Studios and published by Ubisoft for PlayStation 2 in 2001.
+The Legend of Alon D'ar is an action role-playing game developed by Stormfront Studios and published by Ubi Soft for PlayStation 2 in 2001.

 Gameplay

 The game plays somewhat like the Final Fantasy series' Active Time Battle, with the player having to wait certain time for their turn.
 What makes this system different from ATB is that actions take different amounts of time based on the weapon or ability used, for example an axe will need more time than a dagger to attack.
 Different weapons can be improved by spending experience points as save stones to level up traits unique to that class of weapon, such as speed, damage and block.
 New traits must be bought with gold at certain save stones.
 Each trait can be leveled up 6 times and once all traits are maxed out, one extra level is unlocked to make that weapon more devastating.

 Weapons, items, and spells must be equipped to a character in order to be used in (and in the case of items and certain spells outside) of battle, ten slots in total.
 Each character also has a unique ability that is always equipped to the bottom of the list.
 There are also 4 armor and accessory slots for each character.
 The game features a vast world to explore; there are several towns and a variety of monsters to combat.
 The game also features multi-player experience after unlocking the second character in the story.

 There are several types of spells like Water, Earth, Sound etc. that are stored in Orbs.
 These Orbs can be leveled up to unlock more spells or make the unlocked ones more powerful.
 As with weapons, the player can spend points to unlock new spells for each element or to upgrade existing spells.
 Spells are always cast automatically but can leave a character vulnerable to attack.